88markus88/KGF-Reader/README.md

 - Adapt to PlatformIO
 - Make it compatible to ESP32 hardware serial
 - added code to ensure that the RSE pin of a SP3485 based board (e.g. Waveshare RS485 Board (3.3V) ) is used

+For timer functions the SIMPLETIMER library is used.
+See http://playground.arduino.cc/Code/SimpleTimer